mvisani/mvisani/README.md

 ## Hi there 👋
-I'm a bioinformatician pationate about untargeted metabolomics.
+I'm a bioinformatician passionate about untargeted metabolomics.